ariejdl/SDG/ReadMe.md

 Save time in data-visualisation and software development, particular web software application development.
 Influenced by the principles of visual basic, and popular approaches in data visualisation SDG tries to simplify programming.

+**N.B. during development - make the overriding goal data visualistion, more than 'data binding' or 'network architecture' as this will hopefully result in the best outcomes.**

 ## Development

 `pip install -e .`